Albania travel tips: Things I wish I’d known before visiting Albania

 Tip #15: If you don’t get offered coffee or tea over breakfast, just ask.

 At breakfast, despite the fact that breakfast was included, we sometimes had trouble getting a cup of tea.
 One hotel served cold tea: not iced tea, but cold tea in a teacup.
 At another, the waiter gave us each a glass of whole milk and a glass of juice with breakfast, but did not provide tea or coffee.
 We had to pay for them for separately,

 We learned to specify that we wanted hot black tea, and that we didn’t want milk.

 When we finally found an employee who spoke good English and asked her about the lack of hot tea or coffee at breakfast, she looked a bit puzzled.
 “In Albania coffee is for later in the day.
 We don’t drink it at breakfast.”

 For some reason, many of the hotels we stayed in didn’t offer hand soap in the en-suite bathroom.
 There was shampoo, but no soap.

 Tip #17: Go to Albania!

 Despite all these observations, please don’t let me discourage you from traveling in Albania!
 It is an absolutely gorgeous country, especially in the mountainous areas, as you can see from some of the photos I’ve included in this article.
+Consider Theth National Park, for example, in the “Albanian Alps.”
 We didn’t visit the coast at all – we’re not beach enthusiasts – so I can’t be sure how it is along the coast.
-We really enjoyed visiting the historical sites we love without contending with hordes of tourists, like you’d see in, for example, Dubrovnik or Venice.
+We really enjoyed visiting the historical sites we love without contending with hordes of tourists, like you’d see in, for example, Dubrovnik or Rome.